Friday, 29 December 2023

 The 8th Bengal's fire doesn't stop the British Advancing, and they charge with shouts of "Huzzah!"

-Both sides are bloodied and Anderson Ward struggles to get his men under control
+After a vicious melee both sides are bloodied and Anderson Ward struggles to get his men under control

 The British line starts faltering under constant pressure